yyin-dev/MIT6.828/xv6-book-notes/3 - Traps, interrupts, and drivers.md

 User stack shouldn't be used when trapping into the kernel.
 X86 sets up a *task segment descriptor* through which the hardware loads a stack segment selector and a new value for %esp.

-When a trap occurs, the hardware does the folliowing.
-If iwe're originally in user mode, it loads %esp and %ss from the task segment descriptor, and pushes old user %ss and %esp onto the new stack.
+When a trap occurs, the hardware does the following.
+If we're originally in user mode, it loads %esp and %ss from the task segment descriptor, and pushes old user %ss and %esp onto the new stack.
 If originally in kernel mode, none of the above happens.
 Then %eflags, %cs, %eip are pushed.
 For some traps, an error word is pushed.
 Then %eip and %cs are loaded from relevant IDT entry.

 xv6 uses `vector.pl` to generate entry points that the IDT entries point to.
 Each entry pushes an error code if the processor didn't, pushes the interrupt number, and jumps to `alltraps` in `trapasm.S`.